Excuse me, just using my free speech to shame you. Bunch of fucking hypocrites.

 Ah well, not to worry then.
 It's not like a 21-year-old trans woman was found dead in a men's prison last week.
 Anti-semitism in the media can lead to barbarism in no time at all, but transphobia in the media is just a lovely, invigorating poem.
 The way people think about trans people and the way people treat trans people are clearly completely unrelated.

 And never mind that student activists were using their free speech to say they didn't want Germaine Greer to come to talk at their university.
 Never mind that journalists regularly abused trans people in the press for decades knowing fully well there was no one with a platform who'd challenge them because, for decades, most trans people were lucky if they could walk down the street without being spat on, let alone get a column in the Observer.
 Never mind that none of these free speech fetishists helped trans people get a voice back then.
-It's trans people's own fault they were marginalised.
+It's trans people's own fault they were marginalized.
 I can't for the life of me work out why they didn't just turn up at the Oxford Union or Broadcasting House or the fucking Times and demand to get their voices heard.
-It's not like a powerful status quo has ever been able to silence a marginalised group of people in public discourse through systemic discrimination and economic barriers to opportunity, is it?
+It's not like a powerful status quo has ever been able to silence a marginalized group of people in public discourse through systemic discrimination and economic barriers to opportunity, is it?

 OK.
-Now I'd like to do what no other brave freedom fighter has bothered to in their glorious defences of "free speech" – and that is to define it.
+Now I'd like to do what no other brave freedom fighter has bothered to in their glorious defenses of "free speech"—and that is to define it.
 So here we go.
 Free speech means you can say whatever you want and the state can't stop you.
 Hurrah!
 I think we can all get behind that.
 But there's something even better than free speech.
 Much, much better.
 It is called FREEZE PEACH and it is wonderful, magical stuff.
 FREEZE PEACH means you can say anything you like and never face any consequences!
 Doesn't it sound divine?
 FREEZE PEACH is even more powerful than that 'free speech' stuff your pathetic critics have to make do with.
 It is Free Speech Exec.
 It is Free Speech Extra.
 It is Super Free Speech.
 FREEZE PEACH!

 Bigots like the former BNP leader Nick Griffin have enjoyed large media platforms over the years but the difference is that he was routinely challenged on his abhorrent views.
 I remember Bonnie Greer doing a grand job of standing up to his racism on Question Time.
 I remember there being a debate about whether or not he should be given a platform by the BBC.
 I remember lots of people saying what a massive dickhead he was.
-Imagine how you would feel as a person of colour if though Nick Griffin had been welcomed onto Question Time and no one so much as mentioned his racism.
+Imagine how you would feel as a person of color if though Nick Griffin had been welcomed onto Question Time and no one so much as mentioned his racism.
 Well, that's kind of how I and many other trans people felt when they saw Germaine Greer fawned over on shows like Have I Got News For You.
 Nobody ever held her to account for the hateful things she wrote about trans people.
 It left me in no doubt as to the inferior position people like me occupied in society.
 As if I didn't already know.
-Beaten up at school for 'talking like a girl' and bullied at home by my dad for 'talking like a poof', Germaine Greer was the last in a long line of people reminding me of my place in the pecking order.
+Beaten up at school for 'talking like a girl' and bullied at home by my dad for 'talking like a poof,' Germaine Greer was the last in a long line of people reminding me of my place in the pecking order.

 Basically, if you say some shit about refugees or black people or gay people or women (which people do all the time, of course) people with large media platforms will condemn you for the bad thing you said.
 Say something shitty about trans people and those same people will defend your free speech.
 What an absolute shower of cunts!